 In case you are getting sick of galaxies, here is another nebula for your to photograph during the Spring season!

-The reason why it is popular is mainly because, just like Number VII above, it can be photographed with a neighbor!
-M97 also lies in Ursa Major, and is very close to another Messier object: M108.
-Messier 108 is a galaxy nicknamed the "Surfboard" as it seen edge-on.
-Although not as easy as most object on this list, the pair is great target if you are looking to capture both a nebula and a galaxy in the same frame.
+The reason why it is popular is mainly that, just like the seventh object on our list, it can be photographed with a neighbor!
+M97 also lies in Ursa Major and is very close to another Messier object: M108.
+Messier 108 is a galaxy nicknamed the "Surfboard" as it is seen edge-on.
+Although not as easy as most other objects on this list, the pair is a great target if you are looking to capture both a nebula and a galaxy in the same frame.